gradle/gradle/subprojects/docs/src/docs/release/notes.md

 This feature was contributed by [Marcin Erdmann](https://github.com/erdi).

-### Consumed Apache Maven POM profile activation through absence of system property
+### Apache Maven POM profile activation based on absence of system property

 Gradle 1.12 improved Maven interoperability by [supporting POM profiles that are active by default](http://www.gradle.org/docs/1.12/release-notes#support-for-consuming-apache-maven-poms-with-active-profiles).
 In Gradle 2.0, POM profiles that are activated by absence of a system property are now respected.